 By taking into consideration the above-mentioned selection parameters, it was evident that the traits like number of clusters per plant, number of pods per cluster, pod length, number of seeds per pod and seed yield had the highest values of PCV, GCV, broad-sense heritability and genetic advance.
 High heritability with low genetic advance observed for days to 50 per cent flowering and plant height, which showed the existence of the non-additive gene action, thus confirming the role of the environment in the expression of such traits.
 Selecting these yield attributing traits helps achieve enhanced production.
 Parallel results were obtained by Gowsalya et al., (2016) Gandi et al. (2018) Sarvani et al. (2020) and Gomathi et al. (2023).

-3.3 Genetic Variability for the Second Season (summer 2023)
+3.3 Genetic Variability for the Second Season (Summer 2023)

 Analysis of variance was carried out for yield and its attributes in 30 mutant lines, along with four checks.
 Analysis of variance revealed significant differences among the genotypes for all the traits studied, indicating sufficient genetic variability and the choice of the material for the investigation was appropriately depicted in (Table 4).